 Forest River introduced the Rockwood Freedom line of pop up campers with bathrooms with the goal to offer quality trailers in a price range that allows almost anyone to consider a new adventure.

 When we weighed the builds and the costs of these models, it was clear they deserved the first spot on our list.

-Stepping into just about any model in Rockwood’s Freedom line, you might have to remind yourself that you’re standing in a pop up camper.
-Designed to look and feel like a standard trailer, these units expand to create an incredible amount of room and foster a comfortable environment.
+Stepping into just about any model in the Forest River Rockwood Freedom line, you might have to remind yourself that you’re standing in a pop up camper.
+Designed to look and feel like a standard trailer, these pop up campers with bathrooms expand to create an incredible amount of room and foster a comfortable environment.

 These campers are a slight upgrade from the Freedom line, providing more privacy, upgraded appliances, additional counter space, and other amenities that you might only expect to find in a traditional, non-pop-up trailer.

 The difference between the two models mostly lies in the main room.
 The HW277 floor plan With offers an impressively spacious kitchen, but does so by reducing the overall living and sleeping space.

 The Forest River HW296 floorplan splits the space more evenly to create a more modest kitchen as well as a small living area with a sofa to allow you to sleep a larger family – or have more room to relax on rainy days.